 Toxicity | Mildly poisonous to both human and pets |

 The Jade plant requires external pollinators for pollination.
-In the natural environment, bats, butterflies, winds, etc., pollinate the flower of Jade.
+In the natural environment, bats, butterflies, winds, etc., pollinate the Jade flowers.

 How to Make a Jade Plant Flower?